+Compliance

 Independent internal audits

-The Company has the global internal audit function, as an independent group to conduct internal auditing tasks under the Audit Committee.
-Regional audit teams are in each regional headquarters, and for sales finance, and IT and monozukuri auditing which requires a higher level of expertise, global specialty audit leadership was set up to conduct related audits across the regions.
-Under the control of the Chief Internal Audit Officer, all audits are carried out efficiently and consistently on a global basis.
+Nissan has the global Internal Audit department, as an independent group to conduct internal auditing tasks under the Audit Committee.
+Regional audit teams are in each regional headquarters, and for Sales Finance, IT, and Monozukuri areas which require a higher level of expertise, global specialty audit leadership is set up to conduct related audits across the regions.
+Under the control of the Chief Internal Audit Officer (CIAO), all audits are carried out efficiently and consistently on a global basis.